Requeté: Emergence (1907)

-Exact origins of requeté organisation are not clear.
-In the early 1900s loose Carlist groups in Catalonia referred to themselves as "requeté", a name that dates back the crack battalion of Navarre in the First Carlist War, distinguished by general Zumalacarregui for their gallantry.
-Also some correspondents of Traditionalist press used the term as their pen-name.
-It seems that first attempts to create a Carlism-flavored framework for juvenile and youth activities were related to the city of Manresa.
-In 1907 a local review Lo Mestre Titas was referred to as "portavoz del requeté escolar" and present-day scholars also consider it an unofficial mouthpiece of local juvenile Carlism.
+Exact origins of requeté organization are not clear.
+In the early 1900s loose Carlist groups in Catalonia referred to themselves as "requeté", a name that dates back to the crack battalion of Navarre in the First Carlist War, distinguished by general Zumalacarregui for their gallantry.
+Also, some correspondents of Traditionalist press used the term as their pen-name.
+It seems that the first attempts to create a Carlism-flavored framework for juvenile and youth activities were related to the city of Manresa.
+In 1907, a local review, Lo Mestre Titas, was referred to as "portavoz del requeté escolar" and present-day scholars also consider it an unofficial mouthpiece of local juvenile Carlism.
 Historians often repeat a theory that the first organization named "Requeté" was set up in Manresa in 1907 by a 37-year-old publisher and propagandist Juan María Roma.
-The first press reference is dated 1908, it points to "Requeté Carlí de Manresa" and does not mention Roma.
-The principal objective of the organisation was defined as "fem propaganda", and called "joves carlins de Catalunya" to follow suit.
+The first press reference is dated 1908, and it points to "Requeté Carlí de Manresa", but does not mention Roma.
+The principal objective of the organisation was defined as "fem propaganda" and called "joves carlins de Catalunya" to follow suit.
 Indeed, soon groupings from other locations like Sabadell or Girona notified setup of their own requeté branches.

-There is not a single case of provincial or regional Carlist juntas having been mentioned as involved in buildup of the requeté cells.
-It seems that their emergence was related to or inspired by Juventud Carlista; its members were at times referred as "older brothers" of "jovencitos" from requeté, requeté was approached as sort of preparatory stage for entry into Juventud and at times the organisation was named as "Requeté de la Juventud Carlista".
-Sporadically requete was explicitly referred as "organized under the Juventud auspices".
+There is not a single case of provincial or regional Carlist juntas having been mentioned as involved in the buildup of the requeté cells.
+It seems that their emergence was related to or inspired by Juventud Carlista; its members were at times referred to as "older brothers" of "jovencitos" from requeté, requeté was approached as sort of preparatory stage for entry into Juventud and at times the organization was named "Requeté de la Juventud Carlista".
+Sporadically requeté was explicitly referred to as "organized under the Juventud auspices".
 Most geographical references to requeté were related either to Catalonia or Levante.
 Since 1910 there were notes related also to Madrid, since 1911 to Andalusia, Aragón, Galicia, Old Castile and Vascongadas, and since 1912 to Navarre and Canarias.
-However, in various parts of Spain local cells were perceived as emulation of "‘Requeté’ al estilo de Barcelona".
+However, in various parts of Spain, local cells were perceived as an emulation of "‘Requeté’ al estilo de Barcelona".

 A party document from somewhat later period claims that originally requeté was intended for older children and younger teenagers aged 12–16, who could not enlist to Juventudes; other notes specify the age limits as 8–15.
 Historians describe the organization of its constitutive phase as "pacífico y infantil", similar to later Pelayos of the 1930s rather than to a paramilitary organisation.
 Indeed, press from the era used to describe requeté members as "jovenes", "jovencitos", "chicos", "niños", "infantiles", "muchachos", or "chiquillos".
-Purpose and objectives of requeté were described vaguely as "mature, learn, and train to be a soldier of God", though growing in peace, but also "prepared for war".
+Purpose and objectives of requeté were described vaguely as "mature, learn, and train to be a soldier of God" though growing in peace, but also "prepared for war".
 Early notes suggest that a requeté member had to be a good Christian, but did not necessarily have to be a Carlist.
-Initially some naming confusion ensued; members of the organisation could have been named "requetés", "requeténs" or "requetenistas".
+Initially some naming confusion ensued; members of the organization could have been named "requetés", "requeténs" or "requetenistas".